 Does Construction Cause Mice and Rat Problems?

 Many city dwellers complain that construction creates rat problems.
-The problems can become so pervasive, they become headline news, such as the “waterfall” of rats in San Francisco, the “rat race” in Tribeca, and numerous other reports of infestations.
+The problems can become so pervasive, they become headline news, such as this “waterfall” of rats in San Francisco, and numerous other reports of infestations.
 The unfortunate truth is that the rats were always there, the construction just disturbed their nesting ground or hiding spots and brought them out into the open.

 Where do rats live?